 Whichever is the size of the gig you’re playing, you can’t go wrong with a RockBoard Cinque at your feet.

-Because of being the go-to brand for effects lovers worldwide for decades, they gained the necessary knowledge to design and manufacture some of the best accessories to go with them, including pedalboards.
+Thanks to its status as a go-to brand for effects lovers worldwide for decades, Boss gained the necessary knowledge to design and manufacture some of the best accessories to go with them, including pedalboards.

 With the size of a carry-on suitcase, complete with a handle and a set of wheels, this pedalboard by Boss is one of the most comfortable in the market for musicians on the go.